One Day in Brussels: An Expert’s Guide to Brussels in a Day

 There are many things to do in Brussels in a Day ranging from luxury, and historical shopping arcades to some pretty awesome museums.
 If you only have a day in Brussels then I would recommend starting early to get the most out of your day.

-Below I’ve listed all of the best things to do in Brussels but I probably wouldn’t recommend attempting to see all of these on a 1 day itinerary, even though I found I did do most of these myself.
+Below I’ve listed all of the best things to do in Brussels but I probably wouldn’t recommend attempting to see all of these on a 1 day Brussels itinerary, even though I found I did do most of these myself.

-Perhaps pick and choose the sights, attractions and experiences that sound the best to you and prioritise those.
+Perhaps pick and choose the sights, attractions, and experiences that sound the best to you and prioritise those.

 Visit the Grand Place Brussels